janverschelde/PHCpack/src/Python/PHCpy3/doc/source/welcome.rst

 #.
 T. Mizutani, A. Takeda, and M. Kojima.
    **Dynamic enumeration of all mixed cells.**
    *Discrete Comput.
 Geom.* 37(3):351-367, 2007.

 #.
+J. Otto, A. Forbes, and J. Verschelde.
+   **Solving Polynomial Systems with phcpy.**
+   In the *Proceedings of the 18th Python in Science Conference (SciPy 2019)*, edited by Chris Calloway, David Lippa, Dillon Niederhut and David Shupe, pages 58-64, 2019.

+#.
 K. Piret:
    **Computing Critical Points of Polynomial Systems